jwiltfang/nlp-labeling-repair/README.md

 ### 4) Select repair suggestions that are provided by tool

+Explanations for values
+'Theoretical Assumption: Decreasing probability of correct assignment of Original Label if occurence is lower than Suggested Label.\n' \
+                    'Numerical values can be sorted manually by clicking on column title.\n\n' 'Glove Result: similarity value based on glove model_glove\n' 'Tfidf result: similarity value based on \'term frequency - inverted document fequency\'\n' 'Depth: depth of analysis; 2 -> second highest value of sorted similarity based on glove\n\n' '\'Occurence\' counts total appearance within event eventlog.\n' '\'Original Label\' will be replaced by \'Suggested Label\' in repaired event eventlog.'

+        }

 ### Screencast Tutorial for Usage of Application

 unlisted video uploaded on youtube (5min YT)